mrsaso/mrsa-personal-website/README.md

 <br>

 ## What I'm Using: Astrofy, Personal Porfolio Website Template
-I am using a portfolio website template curated by Manual Ernesto. **Here's some info if you are looking to develop your own:**
+I am using a portfolio website template curated by Manual Ernesto. <br> **Here's some info if you are looking to develop your own:**

 <br>